alal4465/CTF_Writeups/UNCTF-MAZE[REV]/README.md

 After staring at this function, it is clear this array represents some sort of maze through which we move by controlling x and y values.
 The maze ends at the coordinate (6,6) and the values are 1's and 0's.
-1's can be walked on while 0's can not.
+1's can be walked through while 0's can not.

 The array dumped through radare2:
 ```asm